All About Technical Education High School Teachers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 78,700 jobs in the United States for Technical Education High School Teacher.
+In the United States, there were 78,700 jobs for Technical Education High School Teacher in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Technical Education High School Teacher by 2026.
-The BLS estimates 6,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,000 job openings in this field each year.

 The states with the most job growth for Technical Education High School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Wyoming.
 These states have the worst job growth for this type of profession.